navidrome/website/content/en/docs/Installation/_index.md

 ### Finish Setup

-After downloading the [Navidrome binary](#download), follow the appropriate setup instructions for our platform:
+After downloading the [Navidrome binary](#download), follow the appropriate setup instructions for your platform: